iterami/Docs.htm/common/js/core.md

 ---

 ### `core_distance(args)`
-* Returns the distance between two two-dimensional points.
+* Returns the distance between 2 3-dimensional points.
+* `z0` and `z1` are optional, so you can compare 2-dimensional points as well.

 Arg      | Required? | Notes
 ---------|-----------|------